The Impact of COVID-19 on Current International Students

 - To report discrimination, harassment, and other bias incidents, please contact the Office of Equality and Diversity (OED).

-- For more information about tuition and fees for spring and summer terms, please contact Drexel Central.
+- For more information about tuition and fees, please contact Drexel Central.

 - If you're interested in staying engaged in one of Drexel's 300+ student organizations, check out DragonLink.